Demagog2/demagog/README.md

 ## Setup

-Demagog can be run, tested and developed fully in the docker environment
+Demagog can be run, tested and fully developed in the [docker](https://www.docker.com/) environment

 ## First run
 ```